losermister/iat399/README.md

 # iat399
-This is a test that I am creating for IAT 339
+This is a test that I am creating for IAT 339 with a passion rwbnekrnqkerne